r-shima/jackal_ros2_humble/README.md

 sudo apt install ros-humble-velodyne
 ```
 ## Starting the Jackal
-* Turn on the Jackal, enable the motor stop, and press the "M" button.
+* Turn on the Jackal, enable the motor stop, and press the "M" button
 * SSH into the Jackal from your computer
 * Source the workspace
-* Run `ros2 launch jackal_robot bringup.launch.py`.
+* Run `ros2 launch jackal_robot bringup.launch.py`